 Ronald and Ronni Casty Scholarship Established by Ronald and Ronni Casty, to be awarded to a talented fashion major in good standing with demonstrated financial need.
 This scholarship is currently being awarded due to the Castys' generosity.

-Highland Street Scholarship The Highland Street Foundation has made a three-year, $75,000 grant to establish the Highland Street Scholarship Program.
-The program benefit fifteen Massachusetts students by awarding $5,000 to five MassArt juniors for each of three years.
+Highland Street Scholarship The Highland Street Foundation has made a grant to establish the Highland Street Scholarship Program.
+The program benefits fifteen Massachusetts students by awarding $5,000 to five MassArt juniors for each of three years.
 The awards are based on academic merit and financial need.
 Special thanks to Highland Street Foundation Trustee Holly McGrath Bruce and David Bruce for making these critically-needed scholarships possible.